Frazilpop/CLInt/README.md

 ## A content loader that won't make you sick and kill you

-Configurable tabs to load the following:
+A minimalist interface with configurable tabs to load the following:

 - **STEAM GAMES** — scans Steam's appmanifest and launches via `steam://`.
 Non-Steam shortcuts from `shortcuts.vdf` work